 Flag of Scotland.
 Saint Andrew's Cross or the Saltire

 The Flag of Scotland is a white saltire, a 'crux decussate X-shaped cross' representing the cross of the Christian martyr Saint Andrew, the patron saint of Scotland, on a blue field.
 Scotland is a country that occupies the northern third of Great Britain.

 Language.
 Scottish Gaelic, Capital, Edinburgh.
 Patron saint, St. Andrew.
 National Anthem, Scotland the Brave.
 Emblem of Scotland, the Thistle.
 Currency: Scottish pound-Scottish notes.

 Saint Andrews Day.
 Andrew the Apostle Andrew the Apostle.
 He was a Christian Apostle and patron saint of Scotland, UK, and other nations.
 Saint Andrew's day is celebrated on November 30.

-Scotland and the Scots.
+What ais Scotland and the Scots known for?
 A beautiful landscape country.
 Bad weather.
 The Loch Ness monster.
 Tough, yet friendly people.
 Kilt wearers - knee-length skirt-like garment and traditional dress of Gaelic men and boys in the Scottish Highlands.
 Playing the bagpipes - a wind instrument, and of course, eating haggis.

 Famous people born in Scotland.
 Alexander Graham Bell, J.K Rowling, and Arthur Conan Doyle.